GoogleCloudPlatform/terraform-splunk-log-export/README.md

 network | Network to deploy into subnet | Subnet to deploy into.
-This is **required** when deploying into existing network (`create_network=false`) like a Shared VPC. primary\_subnet\_cidr | The CIDR Range of the primary subnet. workspace | (Optional) Workspace to create Monitoring dashboard in.
-This assumes Workspace is already created and project is already added to it.
-If not specified, no dashboard will be created log_filter | Log filter to use when exporting logs splunk_hec_url | Splunk HEC URL to stream data to, e.g. https://[MY_SPLUNK_IP_OR_FQDN]:8088 splunk_hec_token | Splunk HEC token
+This is **required** when deploying into existing network (`create_network=false`) like a Shared VPC. primary\_subnet\_cidr | The CIDR Range of the primary subnet. scoping_project | Cloud Monitoring scoping project ID to create dashboard under.
+This assumes a pre-existing scoping project whose metrics scope contains the `project` where dataflow job is to be deployed.
+See [Cloud Monitoring settings](https://cloud.google.com/monitoring/settings) for more details on scoping project.
+If parameter is empty, scoping project defaults to value of `project` parameter above. log_filter | Log filter to use when exporting logs splunk_hec_url | Splunk HEC URL to stream data to, e.g. https://[MY_SPLUNK_IP_OR_FQDN]:8088 splunk_hec_token | Splunk HEC token